 Victims of sexual misconduct may want to prevent communication between themselves and the other party.
 A protective order is a legal document that can help prevent such communication.
 There are four different types of Protective Orders: Emergency Protective Orders, Preliminary Protective Orders, Protective Orders and University-Based No Contact Orders.
 All four are issued through different processes and can all be active concurrently.
-Any person who obtains a protective order should provide a copy to the Department of Public Safety and the Office of the Title IX Coordinator.
-A reporting party may then meet with the Department of Public Safety to develop a Safety Action Plan, which is a plan for campus security and the reporting party to reduce risk of harm while on campus or coming and going from campus.
+Any person who obtains a protective order should provide a copy to the Department of Campus Safety and the Office of the Title IX Coordinator.
+A reporting party may then meet with the Department of Campus Safety to develop a Safety Action Plan, which is a plan for campus security and the reporting party to reduce risk of harm while on campus or coming and going from campus.

 Violations for Emergency Protective Orders, Preliminary Protective Orders, and Protective Orders, may result in criminal charges, while violations of University-Based No Contact Orders may result in disciplinary action by the University.

 Emergency Protective Orders (EPO): Victims can petition for an EPO at the local Magistrate office at no cost, even if there is no related criminal case.
 The Winchester magistrate is located at 141 Fort Collier Road, Winchester, Virginia.
 An EPO is generally valid for 72 hours but may be extended by the court.

 Preliminary Protective Orders and Protective Orders, are issued by the court and prohibit the defendant from contacting the victim(s).
 These may expire at the end of a criminal case, and victims should keep in contact with their victim witness coordinator and prosecutor to know when a Protective Order has been imposed or will expire.